 The resulting image shows the completed assignment.

-When a Node
+When a Node or Node reference variable is

 selected and is reachable, a menu